-Step 1: Get the ROM set
+Step 1: Get the romset

-86Box relies on a set of ROM dumps gathered from physical hardware to emulate it.
-This includes the system BIOS, as well as any option ROMs used by expansion cards.
+86Box relies on a bunch of external binary files, called ROMs, to emulate various hardware.
+Together, these files are known as the romset.
 If you try to start 86Box without one, you'll receive an error and 86Box will close.
-You need to download the ROM set from here, and extract it into one of the supported locations.
+You need to download the romset from here, create a subfolder named roms in the folder where 86Box.exe is located, and extract it there.